shahraizali/awesome-django/README.md

 * [django-picklefield](https://github.com/gintas/django-picklefield/) - A pickled object field for Django
 * [django-uuidfield](https://github.com/dcramer/django-uuidfield/) - A UUIDField for Django.
 * [django-versatileimagefield](https://github.com/WGBH/django-versatileimagefield/) - A drop-in replacement for django's ImageField that provides a flexible, intuitive and easily-extensible interface for quickly creating new images from the one assigned to the field.
-* [django-uuidfield](https://github.com/stefanfoulis/django-phonenumber-field/) - A Django library which interfaces with `python-phonenumbers`_ to validate, pretty print and convert phone numbers.
+* [django-phonenumber-field](https://github.com/stefanfoulis/django-phonenumber-field/) - A Django library which interfaces with [python-phonenumbers](https://github.com/daviddrysdale/python-phonenumbers) to validate, pretty print and convert phone numbers.

 ## File Transfers